 - 1. An employee of CCSD conditioning the provision of an aid, benefit, or service of CCSD on an individual's participation in unwelcome sexual conduct (i.e., quid pro quo sexual harassment).
 This applies to all employees. - 2.
 Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to an education program or activity.
-This applies to all students and employees. - Sexual assault, dating violence, domestic violence, or stalking, as those terms are defined under certain federal laws.
+This applies to all students and employees. - 3.
+Sexual assault, dating violence, domestic violence, or stalking, as those terms are defined under certain federal laws.
 For a full definition of those terms, visit ccsd.net, keyword search "Title IX," or visit https://ccsd.net/district/info/title-ix.php).
 This applies to all students and employees.

 The regulations implementing Title IX govern how CCSD must respond to reports or complaints of sexual harassment.
-If you experience sexual harassment, you may file a formal complaint or make a report of sexual harassment to CCSD's Assistant Human Resources Officer who oversees the Office of Diversity and Affirmative Action/ADA and Title IX programs, and who also serves as the Title IX Coordinator.
-If you see, hear, or otherwise learn of sexual harassment (whether or not you are person alleged to be the victim), you may make a report to CCSD's Title IX Coordinator.
+If you experience sexual harassment, you may file a formal complaint or make a report of sexual harassment to the office of the Assistant Human Resources Officer, who oversees the EEO Compliance and Enforcement Office, ADA, and Title IX programs.
+If you see, hear, or otherwise learn of sexual harassment

+(whether or not you are person alleged to be the victim), you may make a report to the office of the CCSD Assistant Human Resources Officer who also serves as the Districts Title IX Coordinator.
 If you are not sure whether the conduct fits the definitions set forth above, the conduct should still be reported.